starlys/RetroDRY/documentation/0intro.md

     -   Duplicating the natural language labels and validation rules on the client side.
     -   Coding the search/results grid.
     -   Coding the entry form.
-    -   After editing a record, reloading or updating the list of customers to reflect the change.
+    -   After editing a record, reloading or updating the selection list to reflect the change.

 An opinionated framework
 ------------------------